Got treasures? Please e-mail me.

 SHOEBOX

-These people aren't directly connected to my family.
-But I think the articles are worthy of note and want to share:
+Most of the people mentioned aren't directly connected to my family.
+But I think the articles or photos are worthy of note and want to share:

-“The Bent Mountain Murder – Harry Taylor’s Crime and Trial” by George B. Martin.
+“The Bent Mountain Murder – Harry Taylor’s Crime and Trial” by George B. Martin (plus news articles).

-My grandmother Stella Gadd Vest had an uncle – George B. Martin.
-(21 Nov 1848/06 July 1928), a son of Adam Martin and wife Rebecca Scott – and this booklet was in her possession.
-But I don’t know if the writer was that George B. Martin.
+– The author was George B. Martin Sr. (21 Nov 1848/06 July 1928), a son of Adam Martin and wife Rebecca Scott.
+(Go to Gadd page 2, the Gadd and Martin families, for more information about George.)
 The five-page booklet tells the tale of murder in Hinton, W.Va., and seems to be campaign literature for A.B.
 Bruce against “wet” candidates Smith and Bailey.
 There is a handwritten date – 12/24/1903.
 Names mentioned: Esom Snider, A.C.
-Wiley, Angelo Kessinger, Pat Murphy, A.T.
+Wiley, Angelo Kessinger*, Pat Murphy, A.T.
 Maupin, Dr. Will Peck, Judge Wood, Sheriff Sentz, H.M.
 Shumate, I.J.
 Ellison, George Damewood, Hale & Pendleton, Anderson & McGrath.

 Who killed Alfred Cochran?
 1928 mystery